plexguide/Sonarr-Hunter/README.md

-# Sonarr Hunter<br>
-Force Sonarr to Hunt Missing Shows & Upgrade Episode Qualities
+# Sonarr Hunter - Force Sonarr to Hunt Missing Shows & Upgrade Episode Qualities

 <h2 align="center">Want to Help?
 Click the Star in the Upper-Right Corner! ⭐</h2>